davidroyer/vue2-editor/docs/README.md

 // Advanced Use - Hook into Quill's API for Custom Functionality import { VueEditor, Quill } from 'vue2-editor'

-// Vue Plugin Style - Globally available for use import Vue2Editor from 'vue2-editor'
-Vue.use(Vue2Editor)
 ```

 # Props